 In personalized learning, a comprehensive assessment system is an essential part of the learning system.
 Formative assessments guide daily instruction.
 Summative assessments over flexible pathways, differentiated supports and multiple means to demonstrate skill development.

 In traditional education, grades are norm-referenced, reflect course standards, are typically based on weighted quarters and a final exam.

 In personalized learning, grades reflect the degree of mastery of competencies.
 If students do not earn course credit, records indicate competencies that need to be re-learned instead of the entire course.

 In traditional education, students are expected to master grade level college and career ready standards.

 In competency-based learning, students are expected to master competencies aligned to college and career ready standards with clear, transferable learning objectives.

 In traditional education, students advance at educator’s pace regardless of mastery or needing additional time.

-In competency-based learning, students receive customized supports both in-school and out-of-school to ensure they stay on pace to graduate college and career ready.
+In competency-based learning, students access customized supports both in-school and out-of-school to ensure they get what they need, when they need it, to graduate college- and career-ready.